Senusret I

-Senusret I (Middle Egyptian: z-n-wsrt; /suʀ nij ˈwas.ɾiʔ/) also anglicized as Sesostris I and Senwosret I, was the second pharaoh of the Twelfth Dynasty of Egypt.
-He ruled from 1971 BC to 1926 BC (1920 BC to 1875 BC), and was one of the most powerful kings of the 12th dynasty.
+Senusret I (Middle Egyptian: z-n-wsrt; /suʀ nij ˈwas.ɾiʔ/) also anglicized as Sesostris I and Senwosret I (died c.
+1926 BC) was the second king of the 12th Dynasty of Egypt, and was one of the most powerful kings of the dynasty.
 He was the son of Amenemhat I. Senusret I was known by his prenomen, Kheperkare, which means "the Ka of Re is created."
-He expanded the territory of Egypt, allowing him to rule over an age of prosperity.
+He expanded the territory of Egypt, allowing him to rule during an age of prosperity.

 Family

 The family relations of the king are well known.
 Senusret I was the son of Amenemhat I. His mother was a queen with the name Neferitatjenen.